 – Provide data and market products and services tailored to your needs and interests

 – Improve our products and services through customer satisfaction surveys and market surveys

 5. How long do we store your personal data?

 Your personal data is stored for as long as it is necessary for the purpose for which it was collected and required for us to fulfil our contractual obligations.
 We may store it longer than necessary if required by law or to safeguard our legal interests during, for example, an ongoing legal process.

 Your personal data is deleted when it is no longer relevant to the purpose for which it was collected

 6. Legal grounds for processing personal data

-Our processing of personal data is mainly carried out to safeguard our rights and to fulfil our contractual obligations.
+Our processing of personal data is mainly carried out to safeguard our rights and to fullfill our contractual obligations.
 This is done on the legal bases of consent, contractual obligation or legitimate interest.
 Other types of processing gives us a legitimate interest in processing personal data, such as to send information, conduct customer surveys and marketing, and provide services related to our contractual obligations.

 7. Who could we share your personal data with?